 Implementing a Learning Acceleration Plan

-What is learning acceleration?
+What is Learning Acceleration?

-The U.S. Department of Education describes learning acceleration as a focus on quickly diagnosing gaps in critical concepts that may impede students from accessing grade-level coursework.
 Students on a learning acceleration plan learn material appropriate for their current grade level and relearn only the skills and lessons from earlier grades that are vital to understanding the new content.

 Krista Lasky, one of Edmentum’s elementary K–5 virtual teachers and EdOptions Academy Teachers of the Year, shared some of her insights about learning acceleration.
 Krista provided tips and tricks that have led her to success.

-We look at a variety of data to determine students who are performing below grade level.
+"We look at a variety of data to determine students who are performing below grade level.

 First, we look at their performance and progress grades in their regular coursework.